Blair1233/Class24/1-Lesson-Plans/10-Cryptography/3/LessonPlan.md

 ### Instructor Notes

 **Next Week's Lab Environment**: Students will use the new NetSec Azure lab environment for the next module.
-Please find the registration link in the Azure credentials spreadsheet.

-- If you are unsure about where to find this unique registration link, please do the following:

-  * Refer to this [spreadsheet](https://docs.google.com/spreadsheets/d/1uHVzvVQftHL4CkUOB03lNelf-kLToZys6ugsIoVOpE0/edit#gid=0) to find your university specific spreadsheet.

-  * Open up your university-specific spreadsheet and navigate to your specific cohort’s tab.

-  * Find the registration link for the appropriate lab environment.

-  * These links will be added 1-2 classes prior to when students will be using the lab environment for the first time.
+  * These labs will be added 1-2 classes prior to when students will be using the lab environment for the first time.
 If you would like access to a lab environment earlier for preparation, please reach out to the curriculum team.

 - At the end of today's class:

   - Tell students to turn off their virtual machines and return to their local computers.

-  - Send the NetSec Azure registration link.
-When students click on this link, it will add the NetSec environment card to their Azure dashboards.

   - Explain that the machines are found in this environment and then share the log-in credentials for each one.